14 Surfboard Brands We Love

 Pukas Surfboards

-Pukas Surf is an iconic surfboard brand hailing out of the Basque Country.
+Pukas hails out of the Basque Country.
 Its three founders Iñigo Letamendia, Marian Azpiroz and Miguel Azpiroz are all key figures in Basque surfing culture.

 The family-run business has gone from strength to strength.
 From organising local parties and surf competitions in the shape of the Pukas Pro events to opening their own factory in 1988.

-With this came global fame and shapers from all over the world have come to make their mark at the legendary shaping bay in the Basque Country.
+With this came global fame, and shapers worldwide have come to make their mark at the legendary shaping bay in the Basque Country.

 Pukas is lucky enough to have an all-star lineup of shapers on the team with icons like Grant ‘Twig’ Baker, Matt Biolis, Alex Lorentz, Son of Cobra and Chris Christenson all adding to the growing library of surfboard designs.

-Cruise over to the Pukas Surf website to find out more about the shapers and the history of one of Europe’s oldest surfboard brands.
+Cruise over to the Pukas Surf website to find out more about the shapers and the history of one of Europe’s oldest surfboard makers.

 Firewire Surfboards

-Hailing from Western Australia Firewire is a fairly new addition to the surfboard market, it blazed onto the scene in 2003 with the introduction of 100% EPS/Epoxy construction.
+Hailing from Western Australia, Firewire is a reasonably new addition to the surfboard market.
+It blazed onto the scene in 2003 by introducing a 100% EPS foam core.

-Founder Nev Hyman wanted to mediate the environmental impact of surfboard manufacture and his new technology looked to solve an often undiscussed issue within the surfing industry.
+Founder Nev Hyman wanted to lower the environmental impact of surfboard production, and his new technology looked to solve an often undiscussed issue in the surfing industry.

-Eps/Epoxy surfboard manufacture proved to produce up to 50 times less VOCs (Volatile Organic Compounds) when compared to the production of traditional PU surfboards.
+Eps/epoxy surfboard manufacturing proved to produce up to 50 times fewer VOCs (Volatile organic compounds) when compared to the production of traditional PU surfboards.

-This alongside the sturdier construction led to boards that lasted for longer and had less environmental damage attached to their manufacture.
+This, alongside the sturdier construction, led to longer boards and less environmental damage attached to their manufacture.

-Needless to say, Firewire surfboards were a hit and apart from some early issues with delamination the brand grew as more surfers flocked to the new construction.
+Firewire surfboards were a hit, and apart from some early issues with delamination, the brand grew as more surfers flocked to the new construction.

 DHD

-With surfers like Mick Fanning, Ethan Ewing and Steph Gilmore on the team it’s no doubt his boards are something special.
+With surfers like Mick Fanning, Ethan Ewing, and Steph Gilmore on the team, there’s no doubt his boards are something special.

 Check out all the DHD boards here.